Rethinking the floor plan is my favorite! The first step to working with any of our clients is checking out their space.

 If there are permanent fixtures, you’ll want to make sure to measure those.
 Make sure to get the overall dimensions of the entire space, so when you go to think of different design layouts and floor plans, you know exactly how much space you have to work in.

 Once you have your measurements, use a program to scale such as iHome Registry or Chief Architect.
 Which means reducing the size of your entire space to fit on the screen.

 A common scale is 1/4 inch = 1 foot.
 This should be applied to your area plus your furniture, etc.

 Think Different Design Layouts

-With this design plan each area of tasks have their own little station, i.e. prepping, cooking, cleaning, and storage.
-These areas are centered around their major appliance and its landing area of at least 15 inches of adjacent countertop.
+With this design plan, each area of tasks has its own little station, i.e. prepping, cooking, cleaning, and storage.
+These areas are centered around their major appliance and its landing area of at least 15 inches from the adjacent countertop.

 Share & Collaborate

 The fun part!
 Once you’ve rendered your designs, share your ideas.

 Collaborate and have someone else give you some feedback on what you’re about to do with your space.
 Sometimes having another set of eyes on your design helps to think of other things you may not have.